 Instead, I attempt to meet my goals every day by starting with my To-Do list.

 When I start with my To-Do list, I usually will have at least 5 SB toward my goal.
 I will often have more.
 Once I have completed as much of my To-Do list as possible, and I am about to walk away from my computer, I set up nCraves to run for a while to accumulate SB while I am doing other things.
 (The instructions for this are in my previous post about the To-Do list.)
 I come back and check on it periodically to make sure it is still running.

 I am not saying you should not attempt surveys as a means of achieving your Daily Goals.
 In fact, you will usually get 1 SB – 5 SB for attempting a survey and not qualifying.
 And there are times when you WILL qualify for a survey and complete it – Yea! more SB.
 But I would not focus on this as a means for meeting my Daily Goal.

 One Last Way to Reach your Daily Goal

 Stay tuned to this series because next up I am going to discuss hidden ways to earn Swagbucks.
-Ooooh, I am sure the suspense is killing you!
+Oh, I am sure the suspense is killing you!